ajhayden/TechnicalInterviewCourse/Class_11_Linked_List_Problems_Easy/Homework/README.md

 - Look at this article at the different languages using a linked list: https://www.geeksforgeeks.org/linked-list-set-1-introduction/
     - Which language makes the most sense to you?
     - We will be using Python in class

-- Answer the "Linked List (Easy)" quiz on learningsuite.